 “As a result of the s-CTX and s-OC testings at the diagnosis of BRONJ, the values of the two markers were decreased.The decrease of the s-OC values implies a problem during the bone-formation process… This result may imply that, during bisphosphonate therapy, simultaneous consideration of s-CTX showing inhibition of bone resorption and s-OC indicating the degree of bone formation might be a set of risk markers assessing risk prediction for BRONJ before invasive dental surgery.”

 And one more inconsistency: osteoporosis treatment with Forteo (teriparatide) increases osteocalcin serum levels, which is seen as a benefit, since its presence indicates bone formation.6 Go figure!

 These are yet more examples of the confusing “double speak”, typical of Mainstream Medicine.
 It is quite obvious that relying on their skewed scientific findings can lead to disaster.
-Fortunately, with the Save Our Bones Program by your side, you don’t have to…
+Fortunately, with the Osteoporosis Reversal Program by your side, you don’t have to…

 Till next time!

 4 Marrone JA, et al. “Moderate alcohol intake lowers biochemical markers of bone turnover in postmenopausal women.”
 Menopause 2012.

 5 Kwon YD, et al. “Retrospective study of two biochemical markers for the risk assessment of oral bisphosphonate-related osteonecrosis of the jaws: can they be utilized as risk markers?
 Clin.
 Oral Implants Res.
 2011 Jan;22(1):100-5. doi: 10.1111/j.1600-0501.2010.01965.x.
 Epub 2010 Oct 13.